 Four more online workshops were arranged for 21st and 28th May, and for 4th and 11th June, and places were offered to those still on the waiting list.
 All of the workshops were fully booked and a fifth workshop was held on 18th June to ensure that everyone who had previously been on the waiting list was offered a chance to attend.

-Four further online workshops have been arranged for November and December 2021.
-One theory workshop, for up to 50 participants, will cover good graphic design theory for scientific figures.
-This will be followed by three practical workshops, for up to 12 participants each, providing hands-on experience of creating and editing figures in Adobe Illustrator software.
-All of these workshops are now fully booked.
-It is hoped that in-person workshops can return in 2022, if there is sufficient demand.
+Four further online workshops were held during November and December 2021.
+One theory workshop, for up to 50 participants, covered good graphic design theory for scientific figures.
+This was followed by three practical workshops, for up to 12 participants each, providing hands-on experience of creating and editing figures in Adobe Illustrator software.
+All of these workshops were fully booked and so, to accommodate those who were on the waiting list, the four sessions will be run again (online) during March 2022.

 Online training materials

 All of these recordings are now available to the doctoral research students and research staff of the King’s College London Health Faculties via a page on the KEATS website.
 Also available are the pdf guides that were provided to participants during the in-person workshops.
-These guides were updated in October 2021, to take into account updates in the Adobe Illustrator software.
+These guides were revised in October 2021, to take into account updates in the Adobe Illustrator software and to improve the accessibility of the pdf documents.

 Screen captures from the KEATS page are included below, and these give more details about the content of the online workshops.